 The Kwanika claim group is 11,194 hectares in size and is held entirely by Kwanika Copper Corporation (KCC).

 Kwanika is located in the northern Quesnel Trough, which hosts numerous porphyry copper-gold deposits and are accessible by road from the city of Fort St. James, British Columbia.

-Kwanika Copper Corporation is held by Serengeti Resources Inc. 65%, POSCO DAEWOO 35%
+Kwanika Copper Corporation is jointly held by Serengeti Resources Inc. (SIR; 65%) and POSCO DAEWOO Corporation (PDC; 35%).